Opemipo16/My-Portfolio-/README.md

 # My-Portfolio-
-This is a detailed documentation of my journey as an engineering student.
+This is a detailed documentation of my growth, skills and goals as an engineering student.